 Discussion

-We obtained individual participant data from five different WASH intervention studies for an IPD analysis..Despite differences in study settings and intervention designs across studies, results were relatively consistent, with no statistically significant heterogeneity in any of the pooled estimates.
+We obtained individual participant data from five different WASH intervention studies for an IPD analysis reported in 7 individual papers (ref).
+Despite differences in study settings and intervention designs across studies, results were relatively consistent, with no statistically significant heterogeneity in any of the pooled estimates.
 There were no studies examining the impact of hygiene or water interventions alone on enteropathogens or MST markers in the environment; Reese et al. 2017 evaluated the effect of a combined water and sanitation intervention on V. cholerae and Shigella prevalence while the other four studies focused on sanitation interventions.
 Study-specific intervention effects on the prevalence of pathogens and MST markers were primarily null, though 73.3% of the point estimates were protective for the sample-target combinations included in our analysis.
 Most study-specific estimates had small sample sizes and rare outcomes due to very low/high prevalence of the targets.
 When pooled across studies, there was an overall small but significant reduction in pathogen prevalence in any environmental sample among intervention recipients compared to controls but no effect on MST marker prevalence.
 There were also no overall effects on the abundance of individual pathogens and MST markers but most samples fell outside the quantifiable range and were excluded from analysis.
 Quantifying the abundance of pathogens or MST markers was useful for assessing intervention effects when a given target was ubiquitously detected, leading to insufficient variation in the binary prevalence variable.
 For example, we could not estimate a prevalence ratio for the general GenBac3 fecal marker in Boehm et al. 2016 because close to 100% of all samples from both arms had detectable GenBac3, but the intervention decreased the abundance of GenBac3.

 The methods used to detect and quantify specific pathogens or MST markers are typically more expensive and complex than measuring fecal indicator bacteria, contributing to the small number of eligible studies to be included in our meta-analysis and a small number of samples analyzed in some of the studies.
-Across the included studies, the percent of study households that had environmental samples analyzed for pathogens or MST markerssmarkers ranged from 9%26 to 35%31.
-DNADNA-based diagnostics allowing for the detection of specific enteropathogens overcome the limitations of relying on fecal indictor bacteria but the trade-off can be decreased power to detect intervention effects due to smaller sample sizes.
+Across the included studies, the percent of study households that contributed environmental samples pathogens or MST marker analysis ranged from 9%26 to 35%31.
+DNANucleic-acid(NA)-based diagnostics allowing for the detection of specific enteropathogen genomes overcome the limitations of relying on fecal indictor bacteria but the trade-off can be decreased power to detect intervention effects due to smaller sample sizes.
 The IPD meta-analysis approach allowed us to detect small intervention effects on pathogen prevalence in the environment that the individual studies were not powered to detect.
-Advances in technology that reduce the costs of DNA-based diagnostics, or increased funding for environmental testing of enteropathogens within WASH trials, may more precisely estimate the impact of WASH interventions on environmental contamination.
+Advances in technology that reduce the costs of NA-based diagnostics or increase funding for environmental testing of enteropathogens within WASH trials, may more precisely estimate the impact of WASH interventions on environmental contamination.

 Domestic animals can contribute to fecal contamination in the environment,33 and have been hypothesized to partly explain why sanitation interventions focused on isolating human fecal matter have achieved limited improvement in child health outcomes.34 MST markers allow differentiating the effect of sanitation improvements on fecal markers from human vs. animal sources.
 In our analysis, there were no reductions in human-specific MST markers from sanitation improvements, while we observed reduced prevalence of ruminant fecal markers in stored water and reduced abundance of animal fecal markers on mothers’ hands in two studies nested within the WASH Benefits Bangladesh trial.
 Notably, the sanitation intervention in this trial included a scoop for disposal of child and animal feces and may thus have reduced animal fecal contamination in environmental samples.